tmr232/regshot/files/readme.txt

 Nick Reid             -- Advice tongjiawang           -- Many help!
-Belogorokhov Youri    -- Coder

 Franck Uberto, Patrick Whitted, Walter Bergner, Jim McMahon, Fred Bailey, Dchenka, itschy, HANDLE and all those we forgot to mention!!

 -----------------
 LICENSE:
 -----------------

-Copyright 2011 The Regshot Team
+Copyright 2011 The Regshot Team :TiANWEi, Maddes, XhmikosR Copyright 1999-2003,2007,2011 TiANWEi
-Copyright 1999-2003,2007 TiANWEi
 Copyright 2004 tulipfan
 Copyright 2007 Belogorokhov Youri

+* License remark:
+* TiANWEi - Original Author of Regshot, 1999-now
+* Maddes  http://www.maddes.net/ - Coder and Maintainer, 2011-now
+* XhmikosR - Coder and project maintainer, 2011-now
+* tulipfan (tfx) was the designer & coder of "Skiplist functions, regshot.ini setup, REGSHOT_TITLE define", he made the release 1.7.
+* Belogorokhov Youri (HANDLE) was the contributor of "a better html color idea, a new style browse dialog function" in 1.8.

 Multi-language translations are the property of their respective owner.